 The River Brue runs through the fields behind Clanville Manor – bring a pair of Wellington boots, or borrow a pair from the house, so that you can enjoy walking along its banks!

 In the Autumn conkers can be collected beneath the many horse chestnut trees.
+For local walks on public rights of way, you can view maps here

 The walled garden also has a children’s ‘Wendy House’, ride-on toys for younger children and a climbing frame.
 A track nearby gives access to the river with picnic areas on unspoilt river banks.